-\subsection{Limitations and Future Work}
+\section{Limitations and Future Work}

 Looking ahead, several avenues merit exploration.
-First, enhancing pseudo-partition generation—e.g., via self-supervised cues or weak supervision—could further improve conditional alignment robustness.
-Second, extending the conditional divergence framework to finer-grained or hierarchical partitions (e.g., multiple object categories or contextual subregions) may broaden applicability to more complex counting or related tasks.
-Third, theoretical extensions could investigate alternative divergence measures or continuous/hierarchical condition spaces to derive even tighter error bounds.
+First, enhancing pseudo-partition generation, for example with self-supervised cues or weak supervision, could further improve conditional alignment robustness.
+Second, extending the conditional divergence framework to finer-grained or hierarchical partitions, such as multiple object categories or contextual subregions, may broaden applicability to more complex counting or related tasks.
+Third, theoretical extensions could investigate alternative divergence measures or continuous and hierarchical condition spaces to derive tighter error bounds.
 Finally, integrating semi-supervised or active learning paradigms may reduce dependence on source annotations and facilitate adaptation when limited target labels are available.
-We believe that the conditional feature alignment principle and its theoretical foundations provide a general strategy for preserving task-relevant variations in domain adaptation beyond counting, offering promising directions for future research.
+The conditional feature alignment principle provides a strategy for preserving task-relevant variation in domain adaptation beyond counting.